Emergent social conventions and collective bias in LLM populations: Introduction

-For our experiments, we use homogeneous populations of the following LLM agents: Llama 3 70B \footnote{ All Llama family models are open-sourced LLMs, released under a commercial use license (https://ai.meta.com/llama/license/).}\footnote{ We use versions of the Llama 3 family models hosted by Hugging Face, which we access through the Inference API (https://huggingface.co/inference-api/serverless).
-We quantise Llama 2 70b into a 4-bit version using Hugging Face's Transformers library, and run the model locally (https://huggingface.co/docs/transformers).}, Llama-3.1 70B, Llama 2 70b (in 4-bit quantisation format), and Claude Sonnet 3.5 (see Table ~\ref{tab:model_versions} for specific versions).
-In these autoregressive LLMs, each newly generated word is produced based on previously inputted and generated words, and so the sequence of generation matters.
+For our experiments, we use homogeneous populations of agents instantiated from the following LLMs: \textbf{Llama-3-70B-Instruct}, \textbf{Llama-3.1-70B-Instruct}, \textbf{Llama-2-70b-Chat} (in 4-bit quantization format), and \textbf{Claude-Sonnet-3.5} (see Table~\ref{tab:model_versions} for specific versions).
+All Llama family models are open-sourced LLMs, released under a commercial use license (\url{https://ai.meta.com/llama/license/}).
+We use versions of the Llama 3 family models hosted by Hugging Face, which we access through the Inference API (\url{https://huggingface.co/inference-api/serverless}).
+We quantize \textbf{Llama-2-70b-Chat} into a 4-bit version using Hugging Face's \textsc{Transformers} library (\url{https://huggingface.co/docs/transformers}), and run the model locally using a single A100 GPU.
+In auto-regressive LLMs, each newly generated word is produced based on previously inputted and generated words, and so the sequence of generation matters.
 More precisely, the probability distribution for predicting the next word is conditional on the product of all previous word probability distribution.
-To mimic LLMs deployed in real-world application, we demand all agents in our experiments to behave non-deterministically by fixing them with a non-zero constant temperature.
+To mimic LLMs deployed in real-world applications, we demand all agents in our experiments to behave non-deterministically by fixing them with a non-zero constant temperature.
 This means that for each agent the next generated word is randomly selected from the conditional probability distribution.
-We use K-sampling to restrict the probability distribution of the next word to the next $K$ most likely words, thus increasing the likelihood of high probability words and decreasing the likelihood of low probability words which are outside of the name pool (see Table ~\ref{table:llm_parameters} for all parameter values).
+We use $K$-sampling to restrict the probability distribution of the next word to the next $K$ most likely words, thus increasing the likelihood of high probability words and decreasing the likelihood of low probability words which are outside of the name pool (see Table~\ref{table:llm_parameters} for all parameter values).

-\subsection{Measuring Individual Bias}
+\subsubsection{\textit{Measuring Individual Bias}}